White Chocolate Cranberry Cookies

 - 1 cup powdered sugar

-- 2 cups flour
+- 2 cups all-purpose flour

 - 1 teaspoon vanilla

-- ½ teaspoon salt
+- ½ teaspoon sea salt

 - ½ cup white chocolate chips or chunks

 - Using electric beaters or a stand mixer, cream the butter and powdered sugar.
 Add the flour, vanilla, and salt and continue mixing until well combined.
 Stir in white chocolate and cranberries.1 cup butter, 1 cup powdered sugar, 2 cups all-purpose flour, 1 teaspoon vanilla, ½ teaspoon sea salt, ½ cup white chocolate chips or chunks, ½ cup dried cranberries

 - Lay a piece of plastic wrap on your table.
 Place half of the cookie dough on top of the plastic wrap and form into a log about 8-inches long.
 Roll the wrap around the log then repeat with the remaining dough.
 Place the cookie dough into your fridge for 1 hour.